holoviz-topics/examples/doc/contributing.md

 In some cases it is impossible for the system to execute your notebooks.
-This happens for instance if your notebooks are too long to run, require too much data, require special hardware...
-In those cases, you should instead commit your notebooks *with output* and set `skip_notebooks_evaluation` to `true`.
+This happens for instance if your notebooks are too long to run, require too much data, require special hardware, etc. In those cases, you should instead commit your notebooks *with output* and set `skip_notebooks_evaluation` to `true`.

 ### 4. List the dependencies